 Screenings were provided by dentists in collaboration with NTC Dental Assisting students.
 NTC has been participating in Give Kids a Smile for more than 15 years.
 During the event, NTC typically provides over $4,000 worth of free care.
-This year the addition of some limited restorative procedures was also provided.
+This year, some limited restorative procedures were also provided.

 Julie Dokken, director of NTC’s dental assisting program, said the college’s Give Kids a Smile program is well-supported by the region’s dentists and their staffs, who volunteer their time to participate, and provides a way for NTC Dental Assisting graduates to return to campus.

 “We get dentists from all over the region coming here to provide service,” she said.
 “We get dental assistants and hygienists to provide services as well, and the majority of the assistants who come back are NTC alumni.”